Tracking an Activity on Apple Watch

 Select either Average or Current pace to show on the tracking screen during your activity (please note that the fifth tracking layout will show you both at the same time!)

-Swipe right to see five different layouts and choose which stats you want to see for your activity.
+Swipe right to see a selection of different layouts and choose which stats you want to see for your activity.
 Select the layout you'd like to use by tapping on it, which will then highlight in green to indicate you have selected it.

-Turning on the countdown timer will result in a 3-second countdown delay after you press “Start” before the app starts tracking.
+Turning on the countdown timer will result in a 3-second countdown delay after you press the Start button before the app starts tracking.
 If you’d prefer for the app to track the moment you press the Start button, just toggle this off!